Migrating & Updating

 - When editing a language where a translation is missing, the field's type must be

-to display the default language's original text.
+i18n_fieldto display the default language's original text.

 // Example in the text content type: